Mia Davis, nonbinary person, they/them or she/her

-An organizational communication major and fine arts minor, Davis started to get involved in programs like CPB and started the .
-Davis’ flourished.
+An organizational communication major and fine arts minor, Davis started to get involved in programs like CPB and started the Humans of UP page.
+Davis’ photography flourished.
 They made friends that weren’t like the friends they had in high school.

 “I spend most of my time with people that are somewhere on some version of a spectrum, whether it’s gender or sexuality,” Davis said.
 “I would say like 80 percent.”